Industry events no longer live only in the room. Audiences expect to follow them in real time, wherever they are.

 The Media Leader’s “Postcards from Cannes” live blog coverage shows what this looks like in practice.

-With three journalists on the ground and more than 20 contributors, the team used Tickaroo to build a fast-moving, multi-perspective narrative that brought Cannes Lions to life in real time.
+Across both the 2025 and 2026 Cannes Lions festivals, the publication used Tickaroo to transform its coverage into an engaging storytelling experience.
+With several journalists on the ground and more than 20 contributors, the team used Tickaroo to build a fast-moving, multi-perspective narrative that brought Cannes Lions to life in real time.

-Instead of a single reporting stream, the live blog became a shared editorial space.
+Instead of a single reporting stream, the live blogs became a shared editorial space.
 Reporting, commentary, and audience interaction came together in one live environment.

-For audiences, both remote readers and on-site attendees, it acted as a central hub, enabling real-time engagement through reactions, comments, and interactive content throughout the event.
+For audiences, both remote readers and on-site attendees, they acted as a central hub, enabling real-time engagement through reactions, comments, and interactive content throughout the event.

 As James Longhurst, Content Director at The Media Leader, put it: